-Issue Recommendation Progress during 2022/23

-PY1.
-Management should ensure that Completed

-Transformational change and related reporting appropriate arrangements are in place to monitor and report to the Joint Board on the achievement and impact of transformational changes to service delivery models, and future savings plans.
+Issue Recommendation Progress during 2022/23 PY1.
+Transformational change and related reporting Management should ensure that appropriate arrangements are in place to monitor and report to the Joint Board on the achievement and impact of transformational changes to service delivery models, and future savings plans.
 This should be undertaken alongside developing a reserves strategy which sets out how and when monies will be spent, taking cognisance of any Scottish Government clawback arrangements if clarified.
-The 2023/24 budget ended up not containing a transformational change programme but consisted largely of non-recurring savings and applying reserves.
+Completed The 2023/24 budget ended up not containing a transformational change programme but consisted largely of non-recurring savings and applying reserves.
 However, the 2024/25 budget will require significant transformation to achieve balance and that will be a strong feature of the subsequent in year reporting.
 The 5-year financial framework was presented to the IJB in June.

-A reserves strategy was approved at

-the IJB's meeting in December 2022.
+A reserves strategy was approved at the IJB's meeting in December 2022.
 PY2.
-The Performance and Audit In Progress

-Performance and Audit Committee These are currently being updated with the aim to present to the IJB meeting in December 2023.
+Performance and Audit Committee The Performance and Audit Committee should review its terms of reference to ensure it is operating in accordance with In Progress These are currently being updated with the aim to present to the IJB meeting in December 2023.

 Issue Recommendation Progress during 2022/23 best practice guidance for audit committees.
 Responsible officer: Chief Finance Officer Agreed date: 13 December 2023 PY3.
-Best Value Management should progress In Progress mechanisms are in place to demonstrate and report on the Joint Boards arrangements to secure Best Value.
+Best Value Management should progress In Progress its Best Value plans during 2022/23 to ensure reporting mechanisms are in place to demonstrate and report on the Joint Boards arrangements to secure Best Value.
 A Best Value update is currently being drafted with the aim to present to the IJB meeting in December 2023.
 Responsible officer: Chief Finance Officer Agreed date: 13 December 2023 PY4.
-Governance Management should identify the In Progress and improvement actions governance changes needed following ministerial approval of the Joints Boards revised integration scheme, alongside its existing governance action No identified changes to Standing Orders, however, work underway to review financial regulations and scheme of delegation.
+Governance Management should identify the In Progress and improvement actions governance changes needed following ministerial approval of the Joints Boards revised integration scheme, alongside its existing governance action plan's outstanding actions.
+As part of this process management should review actions: for their currency; against strategic priorities and risk profile; and against its No identified changes to Standing Orders, however, work underway to review financial regulations and scheme of delegation.
 Date for IJB to plan's outstanding actions.
 As part of this process management should review actions: for their currency; against strategic priorities and be agreed.
 Internal Audit review of governance action plan accepted by Performance and Audit Committee with work ongoing in partnership with Internal Audit to streamline outstanding actions. plan's outstanding actions.
 As part of this process management should review actions: for their currency; governance action plan accepted by Performance and Audit Committee with work ongoing in partnership with Internal Audit to streamline